 You do not need to establish an LLC as a vehicle to achieve checkbook control of the plan’s assets.
-Control your Solo-K with a business checking account at a local bank or brokerage firm.
-But, also, consider the use of a special-purpose LLC for investment purposes for many reasons for the plan…including assets protection.
+You can control your Solo-K with a business checking account at a local bank or brokerage firm.
+But, you may want to consider the establishment of a special-purpose LLC for investment purposes for many reasons, including asset protection.

 At the outset of this post, we identified that the primary reason (but not the only reason) for establishing an LLC for the plan is the asset protection this plan-owned LLC may offer the plan and its Trustee.
 But, you will see that there can be other benefits to forming the LLC for the plan, and asset protection may be but one of a few benefits.

 Is this special-purpose LLC important to consider….yes!
 But, does that mean you must have an LLC for the Solo-K…no!
-Does it mean, depending on your investments that, quite bluntly, it may not be the best use of your funds…yes! (example: Solo-K with extremely limited liability exposure…one can argue not having a need for an LLC).
+Does it mean, depending on your investments, that you should consider the Solo-K LLC…yes!

 Let’s use an example with Patti, a self-employed real estate agent with no employees.
 Patti establishes a Solo-K plan, and proceeds to rollover $300,000 from a traditional (pre-tax) IRA to initially fund the Solo-K. Further, as Trustee, Patti elects to capitalizes the LLC with $50,000, leaving $250,000 in the Solo-K plan.
-To keep things simple and on-point, we are going to make the assumption that no contributions are being made to the plan other than the rollover contributions from the IRA.
+To keep things simple and on-point, we are going to make the assumption that no contributions had been made into the plan at the time of this scenario other than the rollover contributions from the IRA.

 In this example, the only assets subject to creditor action should be the $50,000 which capitalized the LLC.
 The remaining $250,000 held in the Solo-K plan should be protected from potential creditor attack.
 Had the plan not established the LLC and, rather, made the investment from the Solo-K plan, the entire Solo-K account balance could be subject to creditor attack.